ansible/ansible-documentation/docs/docsite/rst/community/security_policy.rst

 * Ansible Matrix.
 * Public forums or social media.

-What to include
+What to include in vulnerability reports
 ---------------

-When submitting a report, provide the following details:
+When submitting a vulnerability report, provide the following details:

 * **Title** (required): Clear, descriptive summary.
 * **Reporter details** (optional): Your name/handle and affiliation.
 * **Impacted project** (required): Ideally link to the GitHub project.
 * **Vulnerability description** (required): Technical details of the issue.
-* **Affected versions** (required): Known affected version(s), and ideally all affected versions.
+* **Affected versions** (required): All known affected version(s).
 * **Reproduction steps** (required): Minimal example to reproduce the issue.
 * **Impact assessment** (required): Potential exploit scenarios and severity.
 * **Suggested fix** (optional): Proposed remediation, if any.